 Risks Factors For Strep Throat In Children

 Children aged five to fifteen years are more likely to get strep throat.
-Children younger than three years rarely develop strep throat, and usually have a condition called mucopurulent rhinitis and fever called streptococcosis or streptococcal fever (2).
+Children younger than three years rarely develop strep throat (2).

 Although it may occur in any season, winter and early spring have a high incidence of strep throat infection.
 The bacteria tend to spread between groups of people in close contact, such as children at school or daycare (3).